mull-project/mull/README.md

 # Mull

-Mull is a LLVM-based tool for Mutation Testing with a strong focus on C and C++ languages.
+Mull is a tool for Mutation Testing based on LLVM/Clang with a strong focus on C and C++ languages.

 For installation and usage please refer to the latest documentation: https://mull.readthedocs.io/en/latest/